alexlimahub/GoldenGate/21c_BigData/README.md

 # Oracle GoldenGate 21.4 Microservices Big Data Edition Container Images

-Sample container image build files to provide an installation of Oracle GoldenGate for DevOps users.
+Sample container image build files to provide an installation of Oracle GoldenGate Bid Data for DevOps users.
-These instructions apply to building container images for Oracle GoldenGate version 21c.
+These instructions apply to building container images for Oracle GoldenGate Big Data version 21c.

 This is a custom creation/modification from Alex Lima and it was not deployed by Oracle Corporation.

 ## Contents